Set up an online citizens' council

-Citizen assemblies are on everyone's lips.
+Citizens' assemblies are on everyone's lips.
 This experimental form of democracy, originally based on Athenian democracy, has gained momentum in recent years.
-In the process, randomly (approx. 60-100) citizens are selected, who then develop proposals for solutions to very specific problems and address them to politicians, e.g. in the form of a report on the party programme.
-Politicians are not necessarily more competent in every field.
+In the process, (approx. 60-100) citizens are selected randomly, who then develop proposals for solutions to very specific problems and address them to politicians, e.g. in the form of a report on the party programme.
+Politicians are not necessarily competent in every field.
 Suggestions from citizens can help to remedy this situation.

 The reason for their popularity lies in the increasing dissatisfaction of citizens with current politics and the increased complexity of social coexistence.
 For this reason, countries such as Canada and the Netherlands have decided to establish citizens' councils at the national level in order to increase confidence in politics.
 With adhocracy+ you can now set up your Citizens' assembly online and connect it to the traditional "offline" Citizens' assemblies.

 The adhocracy+ survey module is particularly useful because you decide how many questions you want to ask.
 You can ask one or more questions to citizens with predefined answers.
 Citizens also have the opportunity to comment on the survey.
 This gives you a picture of the mood of the participants, which can then be addressed to politicians.

 Here you will find a proposal for the process flow.
 This can vary depending on the size of the questionnaire and the expected number of participants.

 - Coordination of the questionnaire and preparation for public relations (approx. 2-3 weeks)

 - Setting up a survey (approx. 1-2 hours)

 - Evaluation (approx. 1-2 days)